Night Sky Photography

 500 ÷ 50mm ÷ 2 for a mirrorless sensor = 5 seconds

-I often subtract another 5 to 10 seconds from these estimates to ensure sharp stars when shooting along the horizon, especially when printing large like 24x36 from a high resolution sensor.
+I often subtract another 5 to 10 seconds from these estimates to ensure sharp stars when shooting along the horizon, especially when printing larger than 12" x 18" from a high resolution sensor.
 For timelapses and star trails a small amount of streaking won’t matter.

-There is a much more complicated and accurate exposure rule for those that are interested.
+There is a much more complicated and accurate exposure rule for those that are interested called the NPF Rule.
 As sensors get more dense with more megapixels, or larger such as medium format, the “500 Rule” falls short.
 This is why I often subtract 5 to 10 seconds from the result.
 A more accurate formula would be: (35 x aperture + 30 x pixel pitch) ÷ focal length = shutter speed in seconds

 To figure out the pixel pitch of your camera, divide the sensor’s physical width in millimeters by the number of pixels in width, and multiply by 1000 to measure it in microns.
 For example, a Nikon D810 is 35.9 x 24mm and 7360 x 4912 pixels.
 35.9 ÷ 7360 x 1000 = 4.88 μm (rounding up).